-“If you're a business and you're proactive, you will be looking to drive efficiency in your AP operation, trying to minimize the amount of manual work your teams do every day as it relates to the invoice-to-pay or accounts payable process,” says Seth Blacher, senior vice president and head of Global Payables for Global Treasury Management at U.S. Bank.
+"If you're a business and you're proactive, you will be looking to drive efficiency in your AP operation, trying to minimize the amount of manual work your teams do every day as it relates to the invoice-to-pay or accounts payable process,” says Anuradha Somani, Head of Payments, Global Treasury Management at U.S. Bank.
 “You can start with the invoicing process, taking the manual work out of that process, automate matching to the purchase order and moving faster to approval to pay.”

 Eliminating paper payments is at the heart of most banking automation.
 Digitization allows seamless, automated data processing between an accounting system or ERP (enterprise resource planning) system and your bank or payment service provider.
 But automation requires more than simple digitization.
 Although an emailed invoice is “digital,” it’s not integrated.
 For these purposes, an emailed invoice isn’t much different than paper – each still needs to be captured in your system of record, whether that’s an ERP or homegrown accounting system, to facilitate automation.